The School Day

 Please find a link below to the Return to School Parental Declaration Form.

-- Long sleeved over-sized t-shirt for arts & crafts
+- Old over-sized long sleeved t-shirt for arts & crafts

 Please Note: Pupils will be expected to dress/undress themselves for games and P.E.